 | Teamwork | Tell me about a time you worked through a significant disagreement with a colleague | The nature of the disagreement, your approach to engaging with the other person’s position, what specific actions moved the situation forward, and the team outcome |

-In cover letters, soft skills are most credibly referenced through a single specific example that connects a relevant soft skill to a requirement named in the job listing.
-A cover letter that says I have strong communication skills followed by nothing provides no evidence.
-A cover letter that says the stakeholder communication challenge described in your listing reflects something I have navigated directly, followed by a two-sentence description of a specific comparable situation, provides a genuine signal.
+In cover letters, reference soft skills through a single specific example connected to a requirement in the job listing.
+A cover letter that says “I have strong communication skills” followed by nothing provides no evidence.
+Two sentences describing a specific comparable situation provides a genuine signal.

 How Australia’s Skill Demands Are Changing in 2026–27?